muteebali/EcommerceWebAPI/README.md

-# Ecommerce Web API Usin Dot Net Core
+# Ecommerce Web API Using Dot Net Core
 Welcome to the EcommerceWebAPI repository!
 This project is a web API developed in .NET Core using the Code-First approach for database management.
 It is designed to serve as a resource for beginners looking to learn about building web APIs in .NET Core.

 ### Features